-The SSIM formula is given in Eq. \ref{eq:ssim}, which is a scaled product of the three components discussed above.
-The luminance comparison function $l(X, Y)$ is a function of mean intensities $\mu_x$ and $\mu_y$ as shown in Eq. \ref{eq:luminance}.
-The contrast comparison $c(X,Y)$ is a function of $\sigma_x$ and $\sigma_y$ as shown in Eq. \ref{eq:contrast} and the structure comparison measure $s(X,Y)$ is a function of correlation coefficient $\sigma_{xy}$, $\sigma_x$ and $\sigma_y$ as shown in Eq. \ref{eq:structure}. $L$ is the dynamic range of the pixel values (255 for grayscale image).
+is a scaled product of the three components.
+Where the luminance function $l(X, Y)$ is a function of mean intensities $\mu_x$ and $\mu_y$ as shown in Eq. \ref{eq:luminance}.
+The contrast comparison $c(X,Y)$ is a function of $\sigma_x$ and $\sigma_y$ as shown in Eq. \ref{eq:contrast} and the structure measure $s(X,Y)$ is a function of correlation coefficient $\sigma_{xy}$, $\sigma_x$ and $\sigma_y$ as shown in Eq. \ref{eq:structure}. $L$ is the dynamic range of the pixel values (255 for grayscale image).
 The mean, standard deviation, and correlation coefficient of the signals are calculated using Eqs. \ref{eq:mean-signal}, \ref{eq:std-signal}, and \ref{eq:coor-coef}.
 Where $N$ is the total number of pixels in an image.

-SSIM index should be applied locally rather than globally for the following reasons.
-First, image statistical features are highly spatially non-stationary.
+SSIM should be computed locally rather than globally for several reasons.
+First, image statistical features are highly spatially non-stationary i.e. statistical features are not the same across different spatial locations within an image.
 Second, image distortions may be space-variant, and third, local quality measurement delivers more information about the quality degradation by providing a spatially varying quality map of the image.

-Wang et al. \cite{wang2004image} defined $SSIM$ index for two signals in the same domain, i.e. it can estimate the structural similarity between two RGB or grayscale images or between two depth maps or two patches.
+Wang et al. \cite{wang2004image} defined $SSIM$ for two signals in the same domain, i.e. it can estimate the structural similarity between two RGB or grayscale images or between two depth maps or two patches.
 In an end-to-end framework, where we minimized the loss, we want to maximize $SSIM$ for better result.
-Since $SSIM$ is upper bound to $1$, we can instead minimize $ 1 - SSIM$.
-This formulation takes a general form of
+Since the upper bound of $SSIM$ is $1$, we can instead minimize $ 1 - SSIM$,

-in an end-to-end depth estimation framework.
-Where $N$ is the number of source views, $X$ and $Y$ are the two signals to be compared, preferably in the same domain. $M$ is the mask to handle occlusion and $K$ is a constant.
+where $N$ is the number of source views, and $X$ and $Y$ are the two images to be compared. $M$ is the mask to handle occlusion and $K$ is a constant.